Professor David Allsup

 Role at Hull York Medical School

-David Allsup is a Senior Lecturer in Haematology with an Honorary NHS appointment with Hull University Teaching Hospitals NHS Trust, based in the Queens Centre for Oncology and Haematology at Castle Hill Hospital.
+David Allsup is a Professor of Haematology with an Honorary NHS appointment with Hull University Teaching Hospitals, based in the Queens Centre for Oncology and Haematology at Castle Hill Hospital.

 He is the local haemophilia director and has additional clinical interests in inherited and acquired platelet disorders.
 He is also the local lead for chronic lymphocytic leukaemia (CLL), in which he has a longstanding research interest.